 The AVMA is working to update and improve the Association’s ability to capture demographic data about its members, including race, ethnicity, gender, and employment information.

 Meanwhile, Dr. Patterson plans to present the list of Black diplomates of the ACVIM, ACVD, and ACVO at the National Association of Black Veterinarians’ meeting this coming June.
-She said the American College of Veterinary Surgeons is working on its own list, spearheaded by Dr. Anita Stampley, the first Black boarded veterinary surgeon.
 The American College of Veterinary Pathology does not have a list, but Dr. Patterson said that college would have a good number of Black diplomates.

 Dr. Patterson continues to pursue encouraging diversity, equity, and inclusion in the profession in other ways as well, including giving talks at BluePearl on microaggressions.

 “I say, if a location does not have enough doctors at a hospital and there is a large population we don’t appeal to because they don’t feel comfortable, this is a lost opportunity,” Dr. Patterson said.

 She continued, “It’s important from a historical perspective to honor the past and look where we’ve gone and how we can make veterinary medicine and veterinary specialties appealing.”